Corporate media mouthpieces have been quick to deride Warren Buffett for his call to stop coddling the mega-rich.

 As I indicated above, we should pay attention to the origins of Smyth’s guest David Logan.
 He works for Washington DC based The Tax Foundation, the head of which is David Lewis, VP and Treasurer of Eli Lilly.
 The giant manufacturer of Prozac and other pharmaceuticals was one of the companies that asked President Obama for a tax holiday that would help them tap more than $1 trillion of offshore earnings, much of it sitting in island tax havens.

 Other Directors of the Tax Foundation have been provided by Tea Party funders Koch Industries, Exxon Mobil and other mega-corporations who park earnings offshore.
 CKNW choosing David Logan out of all the unfettered academic economists they could have selected shows the purpose was not information reporting, it was marketing the corporatist point of view.
-Maybe Smyth’s program director hollered down the hall and asked Michael Campbell who to invite.
+Maybe Smyth’s program producer wandered down the hall and asked Michael Campbell for the name of a reliable person to invite.